mtconnect/cppagent/README.md

     <Fault dataItemId="controller_46" timestamp="2015-05-18T18:24:48.407898Z" name="system" sequence="67" nativeCode="XXX" nativeSeverity="1" qualifier="LOW" type="SYSTEM">Feeling Low</Fault>

-Assets are posted in a similar fashon.
+Assets are posted in a similar fashion.
 The data will be taken from a file containing the XML for the content.
 The syntax is very similar to the other requests:

     curl -d @B732A08500HP.xml 'http://localhost:5000/asset/B732A08500HP.1?device=ExampleDevice&type=CuttingTool'

 The @... uses the named file to pass the data and the URL must contain the asset id and the device name as well as the asset type.
 If the type is CuttingTool or CuttingToolArchetype, the data will be parsed and corrected if properties are out of order as with the adapter.
 If the device is not specified and there are more than one device in this adapter, it will cause an error to be returned.

-Programatically, send the data as the body of the POST or PUT request as follows.
-If we look at the raw data, you will see the data is sent over verbatum as follows:
+Programmatically, send the data as the body of the POST or PUT request as follows.
+If we look at the raw data, you will see the data is sent over verbatim as follows:

     => Send header, 230 bytes (0xe6)
     0000: POST /asset/B732A08500HP.1?device=ExampleDevice&type=CuttingTool